sovagos/sovagos.github.io/1-research.md

 # Work in Progress
 ### Priority Rules in School Assignment
 (joint with Monique de Haan, Pieter Gautier, Hessel Oosterbeek, and Bas van der Klaauw)

+### The Impact of Elite High Schools on Academic Performance in Hungary
+(joint with János Divényi)

+### The Effect of the UI Benefit on Labor Market Outcomes - Regression Kink Evidence from the Netherlands